Student orientation: Purpose of student orientation

-In pop culture, orientation or "Frosh" programs are often portrayed as a series of event primarily centralized around partying.
-However, many institutions have been trying to reframe this assumptions by creating more well rounded orientation programming for their incoming students.
-Many orientation programs aim to provide students with the tools that they will need to be successful within their academic, such as acquainting them with their campus and the academic supports available to them, as well as providing them with opportunities to meet their fellow students and build meaningful connections.
+Many orientation programs aim to provide students with the tools that they will need to be successful within their academic career, such as acquainting them with their campus and the academic supports available to them, as well as providing them with opportunities to meet their fellow students and build meaningful connections.

 The overall message of getting familiar with the learning environment and institution has remained the same.
 The goals of the orientation programs are to create student's familiarity with the institution's regulations and academic standards, acquaint the students with their classmates and to learn about the other institutional members that will help students succeed.

 Orientation programs also serve the purpose of introducing students to rules and policies that can help keep them safe.
 Legislation in different North American states and provinces has led to programming that addresses consent, gendered violence, and the introduction of the campus sexual assault policy.